JJHH17/upskillHub/README.md

 - Use JavaFX to build a desktop app based front end to the application.
 - Use an external API (such as with PluralSight) to fetch recommended courses to users, based on what skills they wish to learn.
+- I will also be using TDD (Test Driven Development) on this application, using JUNIT.

 ```Installation Steps```